Nexus

 I designed a fake cover (right) to show how it could work with the three versions of Nexus.

 One of the special sorts in the Nexus family is a series of Swash characters, inspired very much on the Italian scribes from the Renaissance, like Arrighi, Tagliente and Palatino.
-FF Nexus Italic Swash has two different swash versions for the 26 capitals.
+Nexus Italic Swash has two different swash versions for the 26 capitals.
 Moreover all 26 lowercase characters have an end swash, both in a short version and in a long version.

 The written capitals of Arrighi (1521) are one of the main sources of inspiration for Nexus Swash (right)

-For some other signs in FF Nexus Italic Swash – like question mark, exclamation mark, ampersand and brackets – there are special ‘swash’-versions:
+For some other signs in Nexus Italic Swash – like question mark, exclamation mark, ampersand and brackets – there are special ‘swash’-versions:

-FF Nexus Typewriter
+Nexus Typewriter

-FF Nexus comes with a monospaced typewriter version in Regular, Italic, Bold and Bolditalic, and there is a choice between old style figures and lining figures.
+Nexus comes with a monospaced typewriter version in Regular, Italic, Bold and Bolditalic, and there is a choice between old style figures and lining figures.
 The whole typewriter version is designed in a way that the colour looks more even than in other typewriter faces.
 Characters like ‘m’ and ‘w’ are often clotted because of the small space it has to be put in.
 In Nexus Typewriter the ‘m’ has a special design: the middle bar is shortened in order to get a lighter character (as shown in the example below, where Nexus Typewriter is compared with Letter Gothic).
 For the same reason the ‘i’ has long serifs to match its colour better with the other characters.

 Small caps